James Donald (politician): Member of Parliament

-When a coalition government was formed between the United and Reform parties Donald was one of the ministers that were removed from the cabinet in order to accommodate the new Reform members.
+When a coalition government was formed between the United and Reform parties Donald was one of the ministers who were removed from the cabinet in order to accommodate the new Reform members.
 When he retired (to general surprise) in 1931, the electorate went back to Labour due to vote-splitting as there were four anti-Labour candidates: William Henry Horton from United, Harold Percy Burton (who came second) and Ellen Melville from Reform and an Independent John Alexander Arthur.
 This handed the seat back to Labour "on a plate".

-In 1935, he was awarded the King George V Silver Jubilee Medal.
-In 1935 he stood again for the Auckland East seat as the newly formed Democrat Party's candidate.
+In May 1935, he was awarded the King George V Silver Jubilee Medal.
+He left the United Party and joined the anti-socialist Democrat Party.
+In August 1935 the Auckland provincial executive of the Democrat Party elected Donald its chairman of committees.
+At the 1935 general election he stood again for the Auckland East seat as the Democrat candidate.
 He placed third out of four candidates.

 He was also a long serving member of the Auckland City Council serving 18 years between 1923 and 1941.
 Additionally, from 1935 was the council's representative on the Auckland Harbour Board where he became deputy chairman.
 In 1946 he was chairman of the Harbour Board until 1947 when he declined to seek re-election.
 He was a leading member of the Citizens & Ratepayers Association and was its chairman for 16 years between 1935 and 1951.